- Clinical Science

 It is also important that you familiarize yourselves with the materials in the Psychology Student Academic Affairs Requirements, Policies and Procedures Manual for Graduate Students and the Rackham School of Graduate Studies' Rackham Gradute School Academic Policies.
-After reading this Manual as well as these other materials (provided by the Student Academic Affairs Office), please sign the statement on the last page of this Manual and give it to the Clinical Area Office 1004 East Hall administrator so it can be made part of your permanent file.
+After reading this Manual as well as these other materials (provided by the Student Academic Affairs Office), please sign the statement in Appendix F of this Manual and email it to the Administrative Assistant Linda Anderson (email@example.com) in the Clinical Area Office 1004 East Hall so it can be made part of your permanent file.
 As an APA-Accredited Program, the students, faculty, and staff are expected to adhere to the Ethical Principles of the Association (see "APA Ethical Principles of Psychologists and Code of Conduct 2017") at http://www.apa.org/ethics/code/index.aspx.

 American Psychological Association

 750 First Street, NE